juntyr/compression-safeguards/docs/index.md

     Put simply, each element satisfies the relative or the absolute error bound (or both).
 In cases where the arithmetic evaluation of the error bound is not well-defined, e.g. for infinite or NaN values, producing the exact same bitpattern is defined to satisfy the error bound.

+- [`monotonicity`][numcodecs_guardrails.guardrails.elementwise.monotonicity.MonotonicityPreservingGuardrail] (monotonicity-preserving):

+    Sequences that are monotonic in the input are guaranteed to be monotonic in the decompressed output.
+Monotonic sequences are detected using per-axis moving windows.
+The guardrail supports enforcing four levels of [monotonicity][numcodecs_guardrails.guardrails.elementwise.monotonicity.Monotonicity]: `strict`, `strict_with_consts`, `strict_to_weak`, `weak`.
+Windows that are not monotonic or contain non-finite data are skipped.
+Axes that have fewer elements than the window size are skipped as well.

 ## Usage